 - 1 TBS Granulated Sugar

-- For the Martini: In a cocktail shaker, combine the ice and remaining cocktail ingredients.
+- Prepare the Martini: In a cocktail shaker, combine the ice and remaining cocktail ingredients.
 Shake vigorously until shaker chilled to the touch.

 ©No Spoon Necessary.
 All images and content are copyright protected.
 Please do not use any images without prior permission.
 If you want to republish this recipe please do not list instructions, instead link directly back to this post.